 • Special materials: Materials created as part of a taught course (i.e., undergraduate work).

-• Items that are individually tagged with: their version type and date, peer-reviewed status, their publication status.
+• Items that are individually tagged with: their version type and date, peer-reviewed status, and their publication status.

 • Licensed material publications.

-• Materials that conflict with the intellectual property licensed to the universities as set below:
+• Materials that conflict with the intellectual property licensed to the universities, as set below:

-• University-affiliated social media accounts (i.e., Youtube channel).
+• University-affiliated social media accounts (i.e., YouTube channel).

 • University-affiliated internet/intranet (i.e., University news publications).